TsokAI/tf-yolo-v2/README.md

 losses collection (step, bbox, iou, class, total) will be saved in logs/losses_collection.txt

-edit adamop to use AdamOptimizer instead of SGD with momentum (default) and pretrained to use VGG16 model from tf-slim instead of initialization from scratch
+edit adamop to use AdamOptimizer instead of SGD with momentum and pretrained to use VGG16, MobilenetV1, Resnet_v2_50 model from tf-slim instead of initialization from scratch

 ## validation - testing:

 ## demo:

 ## todo:
-multiscale images training

-fixed out of GPU's memory while training, exhausted with tf.ConfigProto GPU options

-evaluate model and visualization with matplotlib
+evaluate model

-using compute targets (groundtruth and mask) with cython to improve training speed
+fast bbox_transform in network

-using postprocess with cython to improve speed
+fast postprocess with nms